rohanpaldesign/rohanpaldesign/README.md

 I'm a Technical Program Manager at Abnormal Security.
 My interests include social computing, internet security, and cloud computing.

 ### 🌱 I’m currently...
-- Leading Platform & Infrastructure programs at Abnormal Security.
+- Driving Platform & Infrastructure programs at Abnormal Security.
 - Leading a few education-focused projects as the Product Lead for Develop for Good.

 ### 👩🏻‍💻 Previously, I...